 Some people started cutting C-channels and welding them into roof trusses.
 Some people started painting C-channels and sheets of tin.
 Others started cutting up some sheets of tin in thirds to go with the long pieces of tin to cover each side of the roof.
 There was a brief panic when we seemed to be one sheet short of long sheets and held off cutting the last one to be cut in thirds.
 That was sorted out to just be a miscount and after rounding up the cutters again, the last sheet to be cut was.

 After things got going I pretty much stayed out of the way except to make myself annoying through misinterventions.
 Hopefully not too many.
-Mostly my job once the ups and downs are figured out is to stay out of the way of people who know what they are doing and paid for the experience of working on the church.
+Mostly my job once the ups and downs are figured out is to stay out of the way of people who know what they are doing and have paid for the experience of working on the church.
 Oh, and to go get fried chicken for lunch and run a few other errands like pick up more paint and buy grease for the bike fixers when I go to pick up the bicycle they repaired for one of the neighbours who helped on the church roof.
 Last year we were a bit short handed so I pitched in more.

 Each of the three days was pretty much a re-run of the others at the Medfest grounds and with the evangelism buses other than Oscar Brooks being there to preach first thing each morning.
 The truck was no longer available for the construction team so we squeezed into the van.
 At the church all the tin got painted the first day.
 On the second day the rest of the channels got painted, the roof trusses all up and all the purlins were put up and tacked into place with some welding left to be done Sunday morning.
 Sunday, the tin was put on the roof and then we headed back to the grounds a bit earlier than before.
 The intention was to help pack things up but a lot had already been done and the rest was done as the medical and pharmacy finished up.